 Travel Mobile Photography Tip #14 – Get lost

 Getting lost is similar to the tip about getting off the beaten path, but there’s a different goal.

 This one is about getting out of your comfort zone.
 Test yourself and your photography by throwing yourself into an unfamiliar situation.

 You will survive.
 You’ll grow, too.
-And if you’re lucky, you’ll find some awesome shots that have never been taken… as well as a fresh perspective.
+And if you’re lucky, you’ll find some awesome never before seen shots – as well as a fresh perspective.

 Since we’re talking phones here, this means you should bring an external battery pack to recharge.
 If you’re shooting in raw (which you totally should for post-processing purposes), you’ll likely need an extra micro-SD card or two.

 If your phone dies, though, you’re forced to experience the trip yourself (rather than behind a lens).
 Hint, that’s a positive.
 On the other hand, you’ll inevitably find incredible vistas and once-in-a-lifetime shots if your camera is dead (or the memory is full).